mspnp/aks-baseline-regulated/docs/deploy/11-gitops.md

 1. Update Key Vault placeholders in your CSI Secret Store provider.

-   You'll be using the [Azure Key Vault Provider for Secrets Store CSI driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure) to mount the ingress controller's certificate which you stored in Azure Key Vault.
+   You'll be using the [Secrets Store CSI Driver for Kubernetes](https://docs.microsoft.com/azure/aks/csi-secrets-store-driver) to mount the ingress controller's certificate which you stored in Azure Key Vault.
 Once mounted, your ingress controller will be able to use it.
 To make the CSI Provider aware of this certificate, it must be described in a `SecretProviderClass` resource.
 You'll update the supplied manifest file with this information now.

    ```bash
    KEYVAULT_NAME=$(az deployment group show --resource-group rg-bu0001a0005 -n cluster-stamp --query properties.outputs.keyVaultName.value -o tsv)